earthgecko/skyline/docs/upload-data-to-flux.rst

 - info_file (file)
 - json_response

-An example of how to POST the above csv and info.csv with curl be would be as follows.
+An example of how to POST the above csv and info.json with curl be would be as follows.
 Note that in this instance you would need a your :mod:`settings.FLUX_UPLOADS_KEYS` to be set with: